Vassås

-Vassås is a small village in the municipality of Bindal in Nordland county, Norway.
+Vassås is a small village in Bindal Municipality in Nordland county, Norway.
 It is located along the Tosen arm of the Bindalsfjorden, just north of the Vassås Bridge which connects the village to the larger village of Terråk.
 The village of Åbygda lies about 10 km to the southeast.
 This is also the site of Vassås Church, the parish church for this part of Bindal.